-In North Carolina, a three-year Partners in Sustainable Agriculture project utilized Listening Projects to help increase understanding and support for sustainable agriculture in traditional farm communities.
+- Partners in Sustainable Agriculture, a three year project in North Carolina funded by the Kellogg Foundation, utilized Listening Projects to help increase understanding and support for sustainable agriculture in conventional farm communities.
 It also helped communities establish priorities and build support for successful and sustainable agriculture efforts in such areas as pasture management, new product/market development and helping farmers make the transition from dependence on tobacco.

 PEACE AND JUSTICE

 - In Connecticut the New England War Resisters League conducted a Listening Project that helped make possible a community plan for economic conversion, from a military to a civilian based economy.

 - In North Carolina the Piedmont Peace Project (PPP) used a Listening Project to identify community priorities and strengthen their organization based in low-income and minority communities.
 PPP continued to grow, becoming one of the most dynamic peace organizations in the U.S. with success in both community development and reversing their Congressional Representatives negative voting record on peace issues.

 - In Pittsburgh, PA., Kansas City, MO., Tucson, AZ., Akron, OH, Listening Projects organized by the American Friends Service Committee included the successful mobilization of thousands of youth and people of color in speaking out, registering, voting and acting for peace and progressive social change.

 • In August 1992, a Listening Project helped reduce war-time ethnic tensions between Serbs and Muslims in the in the Serbian village of Brestovac, Yugoslavia.